Vietnam.vn - Nền tảng quảng bá Việt Nam

 The two sides discussed the ongoing conflict in Ukraine and economic cooperation between Italy and Brazil.
 During the visit, President Lula da Silva also met with host country President Sergio Mattarella; leader of the main opposition Democratic Party Elly Schlein and Mayor of Rome Roberto Gualtieri.

 Earlier in the day, Brazilian President Luiz Inácio Lula da Silva met with Pope Francis at the Vatican.
-On Twitter , Lula da Silva thanked the Pope for the meeting and the “interesting conversation about world peace.”
+On Twitter , Lula da Silva thanked the Pope for the meeting and the “interesting conversation about world peace .”

-Meanwhile, the Vatican said the 45-minute closed-door meeting between Da Silva and Pope Francis took place in a cordial and friendly atmosphere.
+Meanwhile, the Vatican said the 45-minute closed-door meeting between Mr. Da Silva and Pope Francis took place in a cordial and friendly atmosphere.
 Both sides expressed satisfaction with the good relations between Brazil and the Holy See and agreed to strengthen cooperation to promote moral values and the common good.

 Source